12 Ways I Cook Healthier Meals as a Busy Mom

 9. Replace Nonstick Skillets

-No matter how careful you are, the chemicals in the coating on traditional nonstick skillets will leach into your food.
+No matter how careful you are about avoiding scratches, the chemicals in the coating on traditional nonstick skillets will leach into your food.
 These chemicals are part of the chemical group PFAS and have been linked to numerous health issues including cancer.

 Since even the coating on healthier versions of nonstick pans will eventually come off into food, one of the best replacements is a well-seasoned cast iron skillet.
 While it won’t ever be quite as nonstick as a traditional nonstick skillet, if it’s been taken care of, it’ll get pretty close!